Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Discussion and conclusions

 \subsection{Perspectives}

-As more and more SP systems are characterized with high-precision RV follow up and monitored over the years, more precise and accurate determinations of $f_{\rm CJ|SP}$ can be derived, by allowing to investigate more deeply the SP-CJ relation, even at the lower CJ mass range $0.3-13\,\Mjup$.
-We plan to update our results over time by adding the increasing number of well-characterized SP systems.
+As more and more SP systems are characterized with high-precision RV follow-up and monitored over extended periods, more precise and accurate determinations of $f_{\rm CJ|SP}$ can be derived, allowing further investigation of the SP-CJ relation, even in the lower CJ mass range $0.3-13\,\Mjup$.
+We plan to update our results over time by incorporating the increasing number of well-characterized SP systems.